 I hope this research makes you want to get your hearing checked regularly.
 When you’re hearing deteriorates slowly over time, it can be difficult to be aware of how much it is deteriorating.

 Hearing aids have improved dramatically over the years.
 I bought my mother a digital hearing aid many years ago and she really struggled with it.
-I had hearing aids fitted recently and was amazed at how easy they are to use and how much difference they made.
+I had hearing aids fitted recently and was amazed at how easy they are to use and how much difference they make.
 It allows me to relax more in difficult situations where I would previously have struggled to hear what people were saying.

-The thought of wearing hearing aids may make you shudder and feel old, but straining to hear or withdrawing because you can’t hear make you look old.
+The thought of wearing hearing aids may make you shudder and feel old, but straining to hear or withdrawing because you can’t hear makes you look old.
 So have courage and explore this if you need to.
 Technology is definitely on your side.

 Work your skeletal muscles to increase your happiness